 Client Services > Services

-The Plaque Glycolysis and Regrowth Model (PGRM), a predictive ex vivo model, evaluates the clinical effectiveness of antimicrobial (anti-plaque and anti-gingivitis) agents on plaque biofilms in the oral cavity.
-The model is designed so that treatments can be topically applied in vivo to dental plaque in separate oral quadrants.
-Plaque samples are taken from treated dental quadrants and compared to samples taken from untreated quadrants in the same individual.
-Samples are then placed in an appropriate growth medium, incubated at 37 0C for a specified time, and analyzed under standardized conditions in vitro, using two simple and sensitive endpoints: (1) glycolysis and (2) regrowth inhibition.
+The Plaque Glycolysis and Regrowth Model (PGRM), a predictive ex vivo model, evaluates the clinical effectiveness of antimicrobial (antiplaque and antigingivitis) agents on plaque biofilms in the oral cavity.
+The model is designed so that treatments can be topically applied in vivo to dental plaque.
+Plaque samples are taken from different oral quadrants before and after treatment with an antimicrobial agent.
+Samples are then placed in an appropriate growth medium, incubated at 37 °C for a specified time, and analyzed under standardized conditions in vitro, using two simple and sensitive endpoints: (1) glycolysis and (2) regrowth inhibition.

-Sampling can be done at time intervals to evaluate the retained activity of the antimicrobial agent and control products can be used in different quadrants as comparator products.
+Sampling can be done at time intervals to evaluate the retained activity of the antimicrobial agent being tested.

 Glycolysis, a metabolic pathway involved in the extraction of energy from sugars, is widely used by microorganisms found in dental plaque.
 The microorganisms metabolize dietary sugars into acids, resulting in a reduction in pH (more acidic), which can be easily measured in a solution of growth medium.
 A plaque sample taken from a quadrant which has been treated with an effective antimicrobial formulation will exhibit a higher pH value (less acidic) of the post-incubation growth medium, as compared to the pH of post-incubation growth medium from an untreated plaque sample.
 This higher pH value is a result of inhibition of glycolysis.